 When I moved to Bangkok in 2003, a friend suggested I start a website as I love writing.
 But there was one major hurdle.
 I didn't know a thing about website building.

-Three months later I signed up for Site Build It a comprehensive and easy to use website building program.
+Three months later and after reading the guide several times, I signed up for Site Build It, a comprehensive and easy to use website building program.

 The result is Tour Bangkok Legacies.
 With the help of Site Build It I learnt more in the process.
 I can now manage some basic HTML for my text links and graphics, something I was unable to when I first started.
 SBI also provides website building tips and techniques on a regular basis.

 If you're retired or near retirement and want something meaningful to do, consider building your own website.
 Pursue something you've always wanted to do in your life but was unable to.
-It's enriching.
+It's an enriching experience.